+Regular guest rooms are not available, but students may host guests in their residence hall (or Canyon Home) rooms.
+Guests must be between 13 and 29 years of age in order to stay in a residence hall or Canyon Home.
+(Guests between the ages of 13 and 17 must first submit a waiver to the Office of Student Life.)

-Regular quest rooms are not available, but quests of a student may stay in their residence hall.
-Each student will be responsible for the conduct and behavior of their quest.
-Be sure to secure consent from roommates and obtain approval from your Resident Assistant prior to the quest's arrival.
+Each student will be responsible for the conduct and behavior of his or her guest.
+Students must be sure to secure consent from roommates and obtain approval from their Resident Director at least 24 hours prior to any quest's arrival using the Overnight Guest Request form.
 Note that extended visits are prohibited, and the University staff reserves the right to ask any guest to leave the campus at any time.

 Guests may stay up to three nights each semester without charge.
-If a student desires to have their quest stay more than three nights, permission must be obtained from the Resident Director prior to the guest's arrival.
+If a student desires to have their guest stay more than three nights, permission must be obtained from the Resident Director prior to the guest's arrival.
 They will then be charged \$15.00 per night.

 Guests are under the same closed campus policy as the student they are visiting and are expected to comply with these restrictions.
-Guests are required to obtain a guest parking pass from Campus Security for their vehicle.
+Guests are required to obtain a guest parking pass from Campus Safety for their vehicle.
 Students are also responsible for any parking tickets given to their guests if the guests do not pay the tickets.

-STUDENTS VISITING FROM ANOTHER RESIDENCE HALL OR OFF-CAMPUS STUDENTS
+STUDENTS VISITING FROM ANOTHER RESIDENCE HALL, CANYON HOME, OR OFF-CAMPUS STUDENTS

 We understand that staying overnight is both fun and helpful at times.
-Students are welcome to stay in a residence hall that is not their own according to the following guidelines:
+Students are welcome to stay in a residence hall or Canyon Home that is not their own according to the following guidelines:

-- Students may stay overnight in a residence hall that is not their own a maximum of once per week. - · As a courtesy, please make sure that all roommates are OK with the student staying. - In situations that necessitate more than the allotted amount of overnight stays, the student may ask the RD to give an exception to the once per week policy. - There will be no charge for Master's off-campus students staying overnight in a dorm.
+- Students may stay overnight in a residence hall or Canyon Home that is not their own a maximum of once per week. - As a courtesy, please make sure that all roommates are OK with the student staying. - In situations that necessitate more than the allotted amount of overnight stays, the student may ask the RD to give an exception to the once per week policy. - There will be no charge for Master's off-campus students staying overnight in a residence hall or Canyon Home.